Notable Children's Books - 2025

 In this novel in verse inspired by an actual court case, a deaf girl finds the courage to speak up about her isolation and abuse.

-The true story of ten young women who left their homes during WWII to work in secret at Bletchley Park in England, intercepting German communications, breaking their codes, and helping end the war.
+The true story of 10 young women who left their homes during WWII to work in secret at Bletchley Park, intercepting German communications, breaking their codes, and helping end the war.
 (Sibert Honor Book)

 Y2K becomes the least of Michael’s worries when he meets Ridge, a boy from the future.
 (Newbery Medal Book)